 - If the driver’s rideshare app was on and they had been assigned a passenger (whether the driver was on their way to pick up the passenger or the passenger was in the vehicle), then the rideshare company’s insurance coverage would apply to the crash, which provides a minimum of $1 million in coverage for bodily injury and property damage.

 While these rules make coverage appear clear-cut, complicating factors often arise when victims of rideshare accidents file claims.
 In some cases, a driver’s insurance coverage may apply in addition to the rideshare company’s coverage.
 If the Uber or Lyft driver argues that they were not at fault for the accident, but the victim disagrees, this will add an additional complication to obtaining benefits.
 Finally, there is the issue that insurers will always seek to pay as little as possible on any claim, leaving accident victims fighting for the benefits they’re owed.

-Get Help After a Rideshare Car Accident in Florida
+Get Help From A Florida Rideshare Car Accident

 Don’t fight the insurers alone.
 Get help from seasoned Florida personal injury attorneys who understand how to obtain results for their clients.
 Contact the dedicated and determined Florida rideshare accident attorneys at Meldon Law for a consultation on your case.